imanalicse/git-tutorial/README.md

 # git-tutorial

-Returning to an Old Revision
+Returning to an Old Revision - Dangerous command
 ```
 $ git reset --hard 0ad5a7a6
 $ git reset --soft 0ad5a7a6